secure-hive/docs/content/docs/guides/virtual-meetings.md

 - **Adding participants**: Participants are added as pre-established groups (e.g., teams or departments) wherever possible, rather than individually.

 {{< callout context="tip" title="Why add participants as groups?" icon="outline/users" >}}
-Using groups minimizes the risk of missing participants and ensures efficient scheduling.
+Using groups ensures all relevant participants are included, streamlines scheduling, and prevents updates or notifications from being sent to individuals who leave the business.
 {{< /callout >}}

 - **Time buffers**: A buffer of at least 20 minutes is maintained between meetings to prevent delays, allow mental resets, and prepare for subsequent discussions.

 {{< callout context="tip" title="Why schedule with buffers?" icon="outline/refresh" >}}
-Buffers prevent back-to-back meetings, reducing stress and improving focus.
+Buffers provide essential breaks between meetings, helping to prevent overlap, reduce stress, and maintain focus by allowing time to regroup and prepare.
 {{< /callout >}}

 ## External meetings

-External meetings reflect professionalism and client-focused organization.
+For external meetings :

 - Cameras are turned on when presenting, when others have theirs on, or when requested.
 - Microphones remain muted when not speaking to minimize background noise.